g000001/srfi-102/README.md

-* SRFI-102: Procedure Arity Inspection
+# SRFI 102 for CL: Procedure Arity Inspection

 - Copyright (C) David Van Horn 2009.
 All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining